A New Demerger Regime

 Our focussed, proactive and friendly team provides efficient, seamless and prompt advice and boasts a portfolio of clients which includes some of the world’s leading players.
 Our close relationship with, amongst others, local regulatory authorities, service providers and advisers worldwide enables us to work as part of any team.

 We are passionate about our work and strive for excellence in everything we do.

 We are passionate about our work and strive for excellence in everything we do.
-For further information or specific advice on the use of Jersey companies, please contact Jeffrey Giovannoni, Kate Anderson or Howard O’Toole of Voisin.
+For further information or specific advice on the use of Jersey companies, please contact Jeffrey Giovannoni or Kate Anderson of Voisin.